research-team/memristive-neucogar/doc/review/5-ht-receptors.md

 ###### Protein  GNAI3  (G protein subunit alpha i3)
 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling pathways.
 G proteins are composed of 3 units: alpha, beta and gamma.
 This gene encodes an alpha subunit and belongs to the G-alpha family.
 Mutation in this gene, resulting in a gly40-to-arg substitution, is associated with auriculocondylar syndrome, and shown to affect downstream targets in the G protein-coupled endothelin receptor pathway.
-Cell Localization: Cell membrane; Cytoplasm; cytoskeleton; Membrane
+Cell Localization	Cell membrane; Cytoplasm; cytoskeleton; Membrane

 ---